 Following are the documents required to apply for a money back policy:

-Valid documents include Aadhaar card, PAN card, passport, or voter ID card to verify the applicant's identity.
+- Identity Proof: Valid documents such as Aadhaar card, PAN card, passport, or voter ID card to verify the applicant's identity.

-Documents such as utility bills, ration card, passport, or Aadhaar card help confirm the applicant's residential address.
+- Address Proof: Documents like utility bills, ration card, passport, or Aadhaar card to confirm the applicant's residential address.

-Salary slips, bank statements, or income tax returns ensure the applicant’s ability to pay premiums for the money back plan.
+- Income Proof: Salary slips, bank statements, or income tax returns to ensure the applicant’s ability to pay premiums for the money back plan.

-Birth certificate, school leaving certificate, or passport is required to verify the applicant’s eligibility based on age criteria.
+- Age Proof: Birth certificate, school leaving certificate, or passport required to verify the applicant’s eligibility based on age criteria.

-If required by the insurer, recent medical examination reports help assess the applicant’s health condition and risk factors.
+- Medical Reports: If required by the insurer, recent medical examination reports to assess the applicant’s health condition and risk factors.

 Is there a child money back policy and what is it?